AlexStormwood/CommitsWithinTime/README.md

 This is the data that you must set up in your own workflow file to use this action properly.
 These correspond nicely to the cron schedule values that you can set in a Github Action.

+### seconds

+* Default value: 0
+* Required: No
+* Purpose: Set how any seconds ago you'd like to check for valid commits.

 ### minutes

 - Default value: 0